5/20/2025

 Operator

 Thank you.
-As there are no further questions, I would like to turn the call back to Gwynne Lauber for any closing remarks.
+As there are no further questions, I'd like to turn the call back to Gwynne Lauber for any closing remarks.

 speaker